Dynamic-Capital/Dynamic-Capital/docs/WRAPPERS_INTEGRATION.md

 These approaches preserve read/write/modify semantics.
 Shared OneDrive links alone are insufficient for writes because they do not provide programmatic authentication; always authenticate via rclone configuration or OAuth tokens from Azure AD.

+### OneDrive Wrapper Implementation Checklist

+Use the following task list to stand up an S3-compatible endpoint backed by OneDrive.
+Each task includes a verification step so you can confirm progress before moving on.

+1. **Prepare rclone remote**
+   - [ ] Create or update the `onedrive` remote with `rclone config`.
+   - [ ] Verify the remote by running `rclone lsd onedrive:` and ensuring the expected root folders appear.
+2. **Expose storage as S3**
+   - [ ] Choose either `rclone serve s3` or the MinIO gateway and launch it bound to `http://localhost:9000` (or your preferred host/port).
+   - [ ] Confirm the service is reachable with `curl http://localhost:9000` (it should respond with an XML error body when unauthenticated).
+3. **Configure credentials**
+   - [ ] Set `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY` (or the `--user`/`--pass` flags for rclone) for local development and CI environments.
+   - [ ] Validate authentication by running `aws --endpoint-url http://localhost:9000 s3 ls` or the boto3 sample in the next section.
+4. **Grant Dynamic AI access**
+   - [ ] Update the Dynamic AI configuration to point storage operations to the wrapper endpoint.
+   - [ ] Run a smoke test that uploads and downloads a small file; confirm the object appears inside OneDrive via the web UI or `rclone ls onedrive:path`.

 ## Application Usage

 Wrapper-backed tables can be queried from both the Next.js app and the Telegram bot.
 Place shared helpers under `apps/web/integrations/` so they can be imported from the web dashboard and edge functions alike: